Shard of Spring

-Shard of Spring is a role-playing video game developed by TX Digital Illusions and published by Strategic Simulations for the Apple II, Commodore 64 and DOS computers in 1986.
+Shard of Spring is a role-playing video game developed by TX Digital Illusions and published by Strategic Simulations for the Apple II, Commodore 64, and MS-DOS.
 Shard of Spring tells the story of a group of adventurers hired to retrieve the titular magical item stolen by a power-hungry evil witch.
-The game was generally well received upon its release and was followed by a sequel titled Demon's Winter in 1988.
+The game was generally well received upon its release and was followed by a sequel, Demon's Winter, in 1988.

 Gameplay

 The player's party in Shard of Spring can be made up of at least two human, dwarf, elf, troll or gnome adventurers, each of whom can be either a warrior or a wizard (both classes have very different set of traits to assign points to).
 The game's game world system is displayed in the top-down view, and the combat system for the fights (mostly random encounters) is similar to turn-based tactical war games.
 Its spell system is based on five elements: fire, metal, wind, ice and spirit.